qiaochen/LLM_RAG_papers/README.md

 		- Traditional  retrieval system such as [Lucene](https://lucene.apache.org/) based [Solr](https://solr.apache.org/) and  [Elasticsearch](https://www.elastic.co/downloads/elasticsearch) can be a rescue in such scenarios.
 They are based on classic techniques such as BM25 and inverted index.

 > Comments
-> A good retrieval system accompanied with techniques like [Chain of Thoughts Prompting](https://arxiv.org/abs/2201.11903), RAG can performa
+> A good retrieval system accompanied by techniques like [Chain of Thoughts Prompting](https://arxiv.org/abs/2201.11903), RAG can perform surprisingly well without any fine-tuning.
+How

 A technique gaining increasing attention: